Two of the most glorious pop culture moments of the 1980s, fronted by the irreplaceable Wendy James.

-Ahh, Transvision Vamp… massively popular for a few years, then ridiculed by idiots for the next couple of decades, until people realised that here was a band that were the perfect collision of rock ‘n’ roll, pop culture, sex, kitsch and cool.
+Ahh, Transvision Vamp… massively popular for a few years, then ridiculed by idiots for the next couple of decades, until people realised that here was a band that was the perfect collision of rock ‘n’ roll, pop culture, sex, kitsch and cool.
 If any group feels like The Reprobate distilled into musical form, then this is it.

-The band were fronted by Wendy James – our last great pop star, a sultry, teasing, pouting, self-aware role model for teen rebels who barely hid her contempt for Radio 1 morons or her ambition, and seemed to encapsulate the post-80s feminism emerging at the time, no longer bitter and angry, but confident, sexy and full of piss and vinegar, taking no prisoners and no bullshit.
+The band were fronted by Wendy James – our last great pop star, a sultry, teasing, pouting, self-aware role model for teen rebels who barely hid her contempt for Radio 1 morons or her ambition, and seemed to encapsulate the post-Eighties feminism emerging at the time, no longer bitter and angry, but confident, sexy and full of piss and vinegar, taking no prisoners and no bullshit.
 No wonder their record label crushed the life out of them at the first opportunity, refusing to release their third album in the UK, despite its predecessor hitting the number one spot.

 1988’s Pop Art, if the title doesn’t make it obvious enough, sets out its stall on opener Trash City, a sci-fi, comic book low culture celebration that is very much in the spirit of Pop Will Eat Itself at their referential best.
 The track is the opening salvo in one of the best side one’s ever recorded, as the band tear through song after song.
 There’s breakthrough single I Want Your Love, the fantastic Revolution Baby, the blasting Psychosonic Cindy and the hippy chill out of Sister Moon.
 Incredible stuff!